Fred Haynes: Councillor

+Mayoralty

 Haynes ran for mayor in the 2018 municipal elections, taking on incumbent mayor Richard Atwell.
-Haynes defeated Atwell by nearly 5,000 votes, winning with 48% of the vote.
+Haynes defeated Atwell by nearly 5,000 votes, winning with 48 per cent of the vote.
 The election was embroiled in some legal confrontation.

-In 2016 Haynes brought a motion to the Union of BC Municipalities conference to have the Province create new funding formulas for on-campus housing.
+Upon becoming Mayor, Haynes established the Mayor's standing committee on housing to help address housing affordability.
+This resulted in an award-winning housing strategy.
+The strategy's intention was to build on existing actions, support partnerships, and focus on efforts on areas within municipal influence, and be focused on urban areas near centres, villages and corridors, with the intention of addressing climate change, preserving the natural environment, achieving transit-oriented development, and building walkable and healthy communities.

 At the 2019 Union of BC Municipalities conference, Haynes indicated his support for lowering the voting age in municipal elections to 16.

-Upon becoming Mayor, Haynes established the Mayor's standing committee on housing to help address the housing affordability crisis.
-This resulted in an award-winning housing strategy that helps provide a direction on how Saanich can accommodate a broader range of community housing needs.
-The strategy's intention is to build on existing actions, support partnerships, and focus on efforts on areas within municipal influence.
-This would be focused on urban areas near centres, villages and corridors, with the intention of supporting broader Saanich goals such as addressing climate change, preserving the natural environment, achieving transit-oriented development, and building walkable and healthy communities.

-Haynes started working on Coop housing in 2015, when he brought forward a motion in support of You Hold the Key Campaign, which sought provincially delivered rent supplement program for lower income co-op members.
-His motion also requested the federal government commit to reinvesting in co-ops.
-In 2022 he brought forward a new resolution to Council, that Saanich explore using its municipal lands for co-op housing.
+In 2022, he brought forward a new resolution to Council, that Saanich explore using its municipal lands for co-op housing.

-During his time as Mayor the District of Saanich won several awards for their climate action policies and initiatives.
+During his time as Mayor, the municipality won several awards for their climate action policies and initiatives.
 Saanich also adopted a plan to ban single-use plastic grocery bags.

-Long an advocate for mental health services, Haynes was a founding board member of Connections Place Victoria in 2016.

-As Mayor of Saanich he served as Chair of the Saanich Police board.
-He oversaw the installation of two police chiefs, Scott Green and Dean Duffy who were appointed under the new fixed-term contract agreement.
+As Mayor of Saanich, he served as Chair of the Saanich Police board, and oversaw the installation of two police chiefs, Scott Green and Dean Duffy who were appointed under the new fixed-term contract agreement.

-Haynes lost his attempt at re-election in the 2022 municipal elections to Dean Murdock by just 152 votes.
+Defeat

+A year before the 2022 municipal elections, Haynes announced he was running for re-election, citing "progress on climate action, road safety, equity and diversity and housing" as his accomplishments as mayor.
+Haynes lost his attempt at re-election to former councillor Dean Murdock by just 152 votes.
+He ran on a campaign focusing on the environment, housing and affordability.
+During the campaign, Murdock criticized Haynes for "the slow pace of progress.. on the affordability crisis".

+Following his defeat, he was fined $150 by Elections BC for "not including an authorization statement on display advertising."